Disrupting Whiteness by Drick Boyd

 Starting with Ourselves

 If we who are white want to resist, undo and overcome the impact of racism in American society, we must start with ourselves.
-For that reason whites must begin by probing and understanding their own experiences with regard to race.
+For that reason, whites must begin by probing and understanding their own experiences with regard to race.
 For many years I have taught college classes and led workshops on racism.
-In those settings I often begin by asking people to reflect on what I call their “race story.”
-I begin by asking them to reflect on a few basic questions.
-The point of these questions is to encourage people to think about their socialization around issues of race and then to ask themselves how those experiences shaped and influenced them.
+In those settings I often begin by asking people to reflect on what I call their “race story,” asking them to reflect on a few basic questions — to encourage people to think about their socialization around issues of race, and then to ask themselves how those experiences shaped and influenced them.

 What Is Your

-“Drick Boyd’s new book, Disrupting Whiteness: Talking to White People About Racism finally provides a practical guide to precisely what black activists have been urging progressive whites to do!
+“Drick Boyd’s new book, Disrupting Whiteness: How To Talk With White People About Racism finally provides a practical guide to precisely what black activists have been urging progressive whites to do!
 Dr. Boyd, the social justice activist, provides the consciousness raising manual and organizing handbook for white progressives to struggle with white folks to confront and “heal” their racism.
 Thank you, my brother!”